 SO HOW DO MICE GET IN?

 Mice find many common ways to enter into homes.
 Remember, they only need a space the size of a dime to squeeze through to get into your home.
 Most homes, especially in Oklahoma where the ground moves causing gaps and cracks, have plenty of openings to enter.
+Your Broken Arrow exterminator can help close those openings off.
 Here are a few examples.

 The siding on your house, especially vinyl siding, has plenty of gaps to use as entry.
 Corner posts are used to finish off the ends of siding at the corners of your house, and j-channels are used like trim around windows and doors to hide the ends of vinyl siding.
 Both of these are hallow and leave gaps large enough for rodents to enter.
 Once in, they can climb as high as needed.
 Then they can enter any level that they choose.